Enhance Your Sauna Experience with Accessories

-One of the quintessential experiences of a sauna is the dipping of water and pouring it over your body.
+One of the quintessential experiences of a sauna is the dipping of water and pouring it over your body and the sauna rocks.
 This is particularly popular in Finnish saunas, but can be used in other types, as well.
-The cool water helps regulate body temperature, flush away any toxins and grime that has been excreted by the body and is excellent for toning the pores, as well.
+The cool water helps regulate body temperature, flush away sweat and grime that has been excreted by the body and is excellent for toning the pores, as well.

 Having a thermometer in your sauna is always a good idea.
-You`ll be able to see at a glance whether the temperature is right, rather than having to judge by how it feels.
-Since there are optimum temperatures for the cleansing experience, it`s useful to have the thermometer right there inside the sauna.
+You'll be able to see at a glance whether the temperature is right, rather than having to judge by how it feels.
+Since there are optimum temperatures for a sauna experience, it's useful to have the thermometer right there inside the sauna.

 A hydrometer lets you know what the humidity level within the room is and the best devices available combine both thermometer and hydrometer.
 Opt for a wood framed version that will blend into the interior of the spa for a more sophisticated look.

-With a long handle for reaching down your back, you`ll find that a bath brush allows the heat and steam from the sauna to work better.
+With a long handle for reaching down your back, you'll find that a bath brush allows the heat and steam from the sauna to improve your skin.
 The brush is used to open pores all over the body, which allows the steam to penetrate and do its job, deep cleaning the skin.
 The bristles also stimulate blood flow to the skin, enhancing the cleansing effect.

 The benefits of aromatherapy are well known, so why not incorporate this into your sauna?
 Depending on the scent you choose, it can be either relaxing or invigorating to use an aromatic dispenser.
 Liquid scent is mixed with water and the dispenser allows it to drip slowly onto the stones, creating a unique atmosphere that is usually only found in professional spas.